 of cultural and ecological regeneration and continues to

 & Regenerative Design News

-can be found (when not in the garden) on Facebook,
+can be found (when not in the garden) on Facebook, Twitter,

-Twitter, Stumbleupon and other networking sites.
-He
+and other social networking sites.
+He also is webmaster

 The Patterns for